Arquivotheca/PDOS/readme.txt

 programs by dropping down to real mode and executing until interrupt, then returning to protected mode to execute that function.
+But we'll probably just stick to running
+Win32 programs and getting rid of dropping down to 16-bit to use the BIOS altogether.

 MSGED 4.00 and maybe later versions have support for 80386 DOS programming.
 Look